 I have been looking forward to writing this post and it’s shaping up to be a long one.
+So settle in Darlings.

 As a child I was always an ‘other’.
 While other girls were making up dance routines to the spice girls (I didn’t know who they were, I lived abroad), I was doing them to the red dwarf theme tune and poking at wildlife.

 I felt connected to Halloween before my awakening as a witch and my Gothness runs deep.
-To me, Samhain (pronounced Saw-in) and Halloween are two sides and I celebrate them thusly: the first, my very spiritual, reflective, personal journey as a witch and Pagan.
+To me, Samhain (pronounced Saw-ain) and Halloween are two sides and I celebrate them thusly: the first, my very spiritual, reflective, personal journey as a witch and Pagan.

-The second, the silly, party driven, release, I engage in with my friends.
+The second, the silly, party driven release I engage in with my friends.
 I AM THE QUEEN OF HALLOWEEN!
-Also its Halloween everyday in my life so for this part I’m going to focus on Samhain.
+Also, its Halloween everyday in my life so for this part I’m going to focus on Samhain.

 The Turning of The Wheel